Chris M. Christenson History

 m.
 Violet May (Kirkland) Christenson July 17, 1936 Meridian, TX.

 b.
-August 7, 1918 Portland, Ark.
+August 7, 1918 Portland, Ashley Co., Ark.

-her father-Forrest Kirkland, born Mist, Ark
+her father-Forrest Kirkland, born Mist, Ashley Co., Ark

-her mother - Sara "Sadie" Hollaway , born Portland, Ark
+her mother - Sara "Sadie" Hollaway, born Portland, Ark

 Children